rhoai-mlops/lab-instructions/docs/4-the-sound-check/1-enable-monitoring.md

 5. In order to view the dashboards, go to `Dashboards` > `grafana <USER_NAME>-mlops Dashboards` > `OpenVINO Model Server - Model Metrics`.

     _Note: it might take some time to sync the dashboard configuration.
-Just refresh the page if you cannot see it in the first try._
+Just do a hard refresh of the page if you cannot see it in the first try._

     ![grafana-dashboard-1.png](./images/grafana-dashboard-1.png)